Information for High School Counselors

 While this is a unique moment in our history, we are prepared to take on these challenging times with our students’ safety as our first priority.
 Hear from Karen Pennington, VP for Student Development and Campus Life, about what students can expect this fall.

-Montclair State is prepared to reopen when New Jersey enters Stage 3 of Governor Phil Murphy’s phased approach to recovery.
-The restart plan will guide every aspect of how we operate, from safeguards, to academics, to campus life, housing, dining, transportation and more.
+Montclair State’s restart plan will guide every aspect of how we operate, from safeguards, to academics, to campus life, housing, dining, transportation and more.
 Review the detailed plan now on our Red Hawk Restart website.